-This Collaborator Worksheet by Heidi Taylor at Playwrights Theatre Centre is a research tool for articulating your creative style and needs as you consider your creation process preferences and how to communicate these to your collaborators, hosted by CADA West.
+This Collaborator Worksheet by Heidi Taylor at Playwrights Theatre Centre is a research tool for articulating your creative style and needs as you consider your creation process preferences and how to communicate these to your collaborators.
+Hosted by CADA West.

 White Supremacy Culture - An excellent article breaking down culture, cultural racism, and white supremacy culture.
-It also features a fantastic zine that names and identifies characteristics of white supremacy
+It also features a fantastic zine that names and identifies characteristics of white supremacy.

-All In Resource Library, curated by PACT is a document drawn from many sources and is meant to act as a starting point to those of us trying to better understand issues of equity, diversity and inclusion in the interest of building a personal anti-oppression practice.
+All In Resource Library, curated by PACT is a document drawn from many sources and is meant to act as a starting point to those trying to better understand issues of equity, diversity and inclusion in the interest of building a personal anti-oppression practice.

-Work In Culture's Inclusion in the Creative Workplace Program provides free general inclusion and diversity training (E-Learning, Videos, HR Toolkit)
+Work In Culture's Inclusion in the Creative Workplace Program provides free general inclusion and diversity training (E-Learning, Videos, HR Toolkit).

 Indigenous Corporate Training Inc. provides Indigenous relations training, and their website contains resources and free eBooks.

 This Arts Equity Toolkit provides practical tools and resources for artists and groups working towards equity in the arts.
-Generated by the Toronto Arts Foundation and the Neighbourhood Arts Network, with the support from Manifesto Community Projects.
+Generated by the Toronto Arts Foundation and the Neighbourhood Arts Network, with support from Manifesto Community Projects.